 If you are not sure if this applies to you, please contact us on 024 7615 0096 or email firstname.lastname@example.org.

 All other part-time Home (UK) students

 Students will need to apply for a full means-tested Access to Learning Fund assessment.
-Please complete the Hardship Funds Application Form and return it to the Student Funding office along with the supporting evidence required (including a copy of your receipt or invoice from your assessor which should be on letter-headed paper and state clearly the date of your assessment appointment).
+Please complete the Hardship Funds Application Form and return it to the Student Funding office along with photocopies or scanned copies of the supporting evidence required (including a copy of your receipt or invoice from your assessor which should be on letter-headed paper and state clearly the date of your assessment appointment).
 We will contact you to arrange an appointment to see a Student Funding Adviser as soon as possible.

 Please contact the Student Funding team for full details of the eligibility criteria.

 Applications cannot be considered from students who have completed, permanently withdrawn from, or abandoned their course.